SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

     <br>![](../ex3/images/image28.png)

-## Step 5 - Eliminate noise from unintended events
+## Step 5 - ilter out unwanted events and keep your Sales Order data clean and accurate
-Since we have subscribed to the Sales Order Create event, an event will be emitted on the shared topic whenever a participant creates a sales order.
-Naturally, this could result in each participant receiving more sales orders than expected, leading to inaccurate or misleading summarizations.
-To prevent this, we will introduce additional filtering steps to eliminate unnecessary noise and ensure the data remains relevant and accurate.
+Since we have subscribed to the Sales Order Create event, an event will be emitted on the shared topic (`sap/teched/2025/ce/sap/s4/beh/salesorder/v1/SalesOrder/Created/v1`) each time a participant creates a sales order.
+You may recall this step from [Exercise 1](../ex1/README.md#sap/teched/2025/ce/sap/s4/beh/salesorder/v1/SalesOrder/Created/v1).

+Although each participant has their own Queue subscription, the Topic itself is shared.
+As a result, your Queue will receive events for sales orders created by all participants, which could lead to inaccurate or misleading summarizations.
+To address this, we will implement additional filtering steps to remove unnecessary noise and ensure the data remains relevant and accurate.

 1. Click on the 'Add flow step' button to add a new step.
 <br>![](../ex3/images/image29.png)